ajfriend/optclass_short/convex.md

 optimal trade off

 ## this talk
+- high-level overview of convex optimization
+- practical, lots of examples
 - give a feel for what convex optimization is and what it can do
+- few details. no theory
 - some of the feel, philosophy, biases I've collected

 ## convexity definition